logm1lo/ctOS-Profiler/README.md

 **FOR RESEARCH AND EDUCATIONAL PURPOSES ONLY.**

-ctOS-Profiler is a functional offensive security tool.
-It handles sensitive biometric data (PII) and utilizes techniques often flagged as malicious by mobile operating systems (BLE Spamming, Keylogging, Forced Pairing).
-Use only on hardware you own or have explicit permission to test.

 ## Code Credits & Acknowledgments

 This project integrates and adapts core logic from the following groundbreaking security research and open-source projects: